 The goal-diagram notation is summarized in Figure 2.
 You see that a process goal is indicated using a rounded rectangle and the process factors pertaining to a goal with normal rectangles.
 Process goals will have one or more decision points (formerly called process factors or process issues) that you need to consider addressing, with most goals having four or five decision points although some have eight or nine.
 Each decision point is then addressed by two or more techniques/practices.
 Because there may be many techniques to choose from, we indicate “default” techniques in bolded italics.
 These defaults are good starting points for teams new to agile – they are almost always strategies from Scrum, XP, or Agile Modelling with a few Rational Unified Process (RUP) ideas thrown in to round things out.
 Some decision points you may choose not to address.
 Sometimes options are “ordered”, which is indicated by a upwards pointing arrow to the left of the list of techniques.
 What we mean by this is that the techniques appearing at the top of the list are more desirable from the point of view of agile and lean thinking and the less desirable techniques are at the bottom of the stack.
 Your team of course should strive to adopt the most effective techniques they are capable of performing given the context of the situation that they face.
 In Figure 2 the first decision point has an ordered set of options whereas the second one does not.
 Typically when the options are ordered you will only choose one of them whereas you MIGHT choose several options in unordered situations.

 Figure 4 depicts the goal diagram for the Reuse Engineering process blade.
-The point is that the DA framework takes a goal-driven approach to all four levels of the framework: Disciplined Agile Delivery (DAD), Disciplined DevOps, Disciplined Agile IT (DAIT) and Disciplined Agile Enterprise (DAE).
+The point is that the DA toolkit takes a goal-driven approach to all four levels: Disciplined Agile Delivery (DAD), Disciplined DevOps, Disciplined Agile IT (DAIT) and Disciplined Agile Enterprise (DAE).

 Figure 4.
 The Goal Diagram for Reuse Engineering.